Close Menu

 Practicing with real people will always beat practicing alone

 You can talk to yourself for practice, sure.
 But if you want real fluency, you need interaction.
 You need someone who replies, interrupts, asks questions, or even disagrees.
-That’s how natural conversation works.
+That’s how natural conversation works, and you can use AI to easily create text to speech practicing guide.

 The best way to get that?
 Find someone to speak with regularly.
 It could be a friend, a coworker, or even better—a tutor who knows how to guide your speaking without making you feel small.